 In the last few years, coenzyme Q10 (CoQ10) has become a popular nutrient for couples struggling with fertility.
 If you are working with a fertility specialist, you may be aware of the potential benefits CoQ10 has on fertility.

 Much of the research looking at CoQ10 and fertility is relatively new, and therefore there are many myths about this powerful nutrient.
 In this article, we hope to dispel many of the myths surrounding CoQ10 and fertility.

 Myth 1: There is no link between CoQ10 and fertility.

 Fact: CoQ10 and fertility go hand-in-hand.

 Ovulation is an energy-intense process.
 A woman’s eggs (oocytes) are cells, and the mitochondria are responsible for energy production within the cell.
-Therefore, the human egg contains more mitochondria than any other cell.
+The human egg contains more mitochondria than any other cell.

 CoQ10 plays a crucial role in energy production inside the mitochondria.
-As people age, production of CoQ10 decreases.
-Therefore, an older woman’s eggs are less efficient at producing energy.
-CoQ10 levels are highest during the first 20 years of life, after which, they begin to decline.
+As men and women people age, production of CoQ10 decreases.
+CoQ10 levels are highest during the first 20 years of life, after which they begin to decline.

 Myth 2: CoQ10 only helps female fertility.

 Fact: There’s a connection between CoQ10 and male fertility, too.